-Let us consider a few of the major industry verticals and the sheer data variety that players in these areas commonly possess –
+Let us be clear, most Industries do not suffer from a shortage of data assets.
+Consider a few of the major industry verticals and a smattering of the kinds of data that players in these areas commonly possess –

 - Structured Clinical data e.g. Patient ADT information